Rugby World Cup 2015: Calls for changes to player safety

 Thankfully actions are being taken by World Rugby, with discussions amongst medical experts on how to reduce the number of injuries, including concussion and brain injuries.

-Regardless of how you suffer an injury, the outcome can sometimes be devastating, and in some serious cases, mark the end of your career.
+Regardless of how you suffer an injury, the outcome can sometimes be devastating, and in the case of serious injury, can mark the end of your career.
 This alone is a difficult and life-changing factor to get to grips with, aside from the personal injuries you are also faced with.

 This can be made all the more distressing when you are suffering from a personal injury that was not your fault.
-At Sheldon Davidson Solicitors we believe that nobody should have to suffer due to the carelessness and negligence of somebody else.
+At Sheldon Davidson Solicitors, a leading firm of Personal Injury Solicitors, we believe that nobody should have to suffer due to the carelessness and negligence of somebody else.